jtouzi/aws_global_accelerator/lab-3-fine-grained-control/README.md

 ### 2. Slowly ramp traffic back to the maintenance site

 Maintenance is done.
-Now it's time to start routing traffic back to the eu-west-1 region.
+Now it's time to start routing new connections back to the EU-WEST-1 region.
 What we'll do is send 20% of traffic to help us understand how the application is running.
 It's fairly common for customers to send some level of canary traffic in to a newly deployed application.
 It helps us minimize risk in case there was a deployment issue.

 1. Follow the same steps as [before](#1) to set the traffic dial to **20%**

 <kbd>![x](images/20-eu-west-1.png)</kbd>

 2. Once again, test the traffic.
-You should start seeing traffic back in the eu-west-1 region.
+You should start seeing new connections back in the EU-WEST-1 region.

 <kbd>![x](images/20-traffic-dials-eu-west-1.png)</kbd>

 <details>
 <summary>Learn more: How is traffic routed</summary>

-AWS Global Accelerator sends 20% of the traffic in EU-WEST-1 and 80% in the next closest available region, US-WEST-2 (Oregon) for requests from Paris.
+AWS Global Accelerator sends 20% of new connections in EU-WEST-1 and 80% in the next closest available region, US-WEST-2 (Oregon) for requests from Paris.

 </details>